Skip to main content

 Volunteers gathered on a dirt hilltop against a blue sky, looking through telescopes on tripods.
 In the foreground one person points up.

-Hawkwatch is on and we can’t wait to begin a new season of documenting the annual migration of thousands of birds of prey!
+Hawkwatch and banding are on and we can’t wait to begin a new season of documenting the annual migration of thousands of birds of prey!
 While we normally welcome visitors during the season, Hawk Hill's summit will be closed to the public this fall due to the Hawk Hill Visitor Improvement Project.
 Check out our other suggested viewing spots!

 White and purple star-tulip flower